 High Yield And Dependable

 Rocky Mountain Dealerships currently yields 3.78%, which is high for Trade Distributors stocks.
 But the real reason Rocky Mountain Dealerships stands out is because it has a proven track record of continuously paying out this level of dividends, from earnings, to shareholders and can be expected to continue paying in the future.
 This is a highly desirable trait for a stock holding if you’re investor who wants a robust cash inflow from your portfolio over a long period of time.

 If there is one thing that you want to be reliable in your life, it’s dividend stocks and their constant income stream.
 In the case of RME it has increased its DPS from CA$0.18 to CA$0.46 in the past 10 years.
 During this period it has not missed a payment, as one would expect for a company increasing its dividend.
 These are all positive signs of a great, reliable dividend stock.
 Rocky Mountain Dealerships has a trailing twelve-month payout ratio of 45.92%, meaning the dividend is sufficiently covered by earnings.
 In the near future, analysts are predicting lower payout ratio of 30.57%, leading to a dividend yield of 3.78%.
 However, EPS should increase to CA$1.29, meaning that the lower payout ratio does not necessarily implicate a lower dividend payment.

-Considering the dividend attributes we analyzed above, Rocky Mountain Dealerships is definitely worth keeping an eye on for someone looking to build a dedicated income portfolio.
-Given that this is purely a dividend analysis, I urge potential investors to try and get a good understanding of the underlying business and its fundamentals before deciding on an investment.
-I’ve put together three relevant aspects you should look at:
+Rocky Mountain Dealerships ticks all the boxes for what I look for in a dividend stock.
+If you are looking to build an income focused portfolio, this could be one to include.
+However, given this is purely a dividend analysis, I urge potential investors to try and get a good understanding of the underlying business and its fundamentals before deciding on an investment.
+I’ve put together three relevant factors you should further research: